Curious about Dannon Oikos greek yogurt? Get answers to all of your common yogurt questions here.

 as Strawberry, Blueberry, Black Cherry, or Peach, have a layer of fruit at the bottom

-of the cup and are topped with a layer of Plain Dannon Oikos Greek nonfat yogurt.
+of the cup and are topped with a layer of Plain Dannon Oikos Greek yogurt.
 Vanilla

 Dannon Oikos has a slightly sweet and mild vanilla flavor.

-Why does Oikos Greek Nonfat Yogurt taste so different from other plain yogurt?
+Why does Oikos Greek yogurt taste so different from other plain yogurt?

 The difference in flavor results from some of the whey being strained out, leaving

 more of the milk solids.
-This gives Oikos Greek Nonfat Yogurt its thick texture.
+This gives Oikos Greek yogurt its thick texture.
 The thickness

 increases the intensity of the natural tart flavor.
 The taste also is influenced